-Having discussed possible points of comparison between Bell and Niebuhr on the horizontal plane of social action, one last source of potential resemblance remains, and that lies on the vertical plane of their respective faiths.
-If Niebuhr finds in his faith a transcendent ground of meaning, 369 so does Bell.
+on the vertical plane of their respective faiths.
+If Niebuhr finds in his faith a transcendent ground of meaning, 357 so does Bell.
 Bell frequently quotes the following passage from Patricia Williams:

 "[B]lacks always believed in rights in some larger, mythological sense-as a pantheon of possibility.
-It is in this sense that [B]lacks believed in rights so much and so hard that we gave them life where there was none before; held onto them, put the hope of them into our wombs, mothered them, not the notion of them; we nurtured rights and gave rights life. . . .
-This was the story of Phoenix; the parthenogenesis of unfertilized hope."370 mandating at the time.
-See id. at 81.
-But the larger phrase from which Stone quotes begins: "If we must rely chiefly on the slow erosion of racial prejudice" Id. at 82.
-The point is that change, if it occurs, will be slow, not immediate.
-There seems no necessary expectation of continued erosion, a hesitation that Niebuhr's comments elsewhere about the human propensity to act as an "unregenerate tribalist" may reinforce.
-Admittedly, it is complicated to draw inferences from passages written several decades ago in a very different historical period.
+It is in this sense that blacks believed in rights so much and so hard that we gave them life where there was none before; held onto them, put the hope of them into our wombs, mothered them, not the notion of them; we nurtured rights and gave rights life. . . .
+This was the story of Phoenix; the parthenogenesis of unfertilized hope."